Experience The Abbey Inn & Spa

 The Abbey Inn & Spa is located on historic Fort Hill in Peekskill, New York, roughly an hour north of Midtown Manhattan.

 With its views over the Hudson River Highlands, Fort Hill was a key lookout post for George Washington and his army during the Revolutionary War; in 1902, it became home to a convent and chapel, established by the Episcopal Sisters of Saint Mary.
-The nuns moved elsewhere in the Hudson Valley in 2003, and the abbey and its chapel have now been converted into The Abbey Inn & Spa – a luxury hotel with 42 rooms and suites, a farm-to-table restaurant, a luxurious spa, an outdoor pool, and over 65 acres to explore.
+The nuns moved elsewhere in the Hudson Valley in 2003, and developer Martin Ginsburg lovingly restored the abbey and its chapel into The Abbey Inn & Spa – a luxury hotel with 42 rooms and suites, a farm-to-table restaurant, a luxurious spa, and over 65 acres to explore.
 The chapel offers a unique venue for important occasions, and a peaceful English garden provides space for quiet contemplation.
 Lovingly restored and meticulously designed, our hotel pays homage to its historic heritage while offering contemporary amenities and world-class service to each and every guest.
 All of us at The Abbey Inn and Spa are thrilled to be part of this exciting transformation, and we’re eager to share it with you.

 - Constructed in Peekskill, NY from 1872 – 1963, The Abbey Inn is the oldest Episcopal Religious Community in the United States still in existence

 - The first convent was built in 1876.
 It was three story wooden building conceived by architect Henry Martyn Congdon (1834 – 1922) who designed numerous Episcopal churches during his career, mainly in the Gothic Revival Style